annitya/eZ-completion/readme.md

 * Settings:
     - language must be configurable.
 Use count max of contenobject-languages as default?
     - validate console-executable.
-    - support for remote servers.
+    - support for remote environments.
     - force environment for console-executable.
 * SearchService:
     - execute query and return data with information regarding query-performance.